The main measure of objective success for races is speed.

 Twin Cities Marathon Citizen Finisher Win

 The only other award that I have ever gotten at a race was a random award at the Twin Cities Marathon.
 They give away random prize packs to finishers who “show the spirit and enthusiasm of the Twin Cities Marathon.”

 The year I got the award was the year I got a terrible calf cramp at mile 26, just as we headed into the finishers chute.
-I immediately thought of the old wide world of sports intro: the agony of defeat with the visual of the ski jumper falling on his face.
+I immediately thought of the old Wide World of Sports intro: the agony of defeat with the visual of the ski jumper falling on his face.
 I was going to finish, even if I had to hop across the finish line.
-After I finished, I looked so happy and so relieved it must have been prize-worthy.
+After I finished, I looked so happy and so relieved it apparently was prize-worthy.